Staff Code of Conduct Policy

 If a learner complains of injury or sickness requiring immediate attention, they should be referred to one of the nominated CTS First Aiders.
 For any non-urgent medical matters, the learner should be advised to make an appointment to see their own doctor.
 In the event of an urgent medical emergency, an ambulance should be summoned.

-When the administering of First Aid is required, the First Aider should (wherever possible) ensure that another adult is present to prevent any necessary physical contact from being misconstrued.
-This is particularly important if the injury is in a personal area of the body or where clothing is required to be removed to access the injury.
+When the administering of First Aid is required, the First Aider should (wherever possible) ensure that another adult is present in order to prevent any necessary physical contact being misconstrued.
+This is particularly important if the injury is in a personal area of the body or where clothing is required to be removed in order to access the injury.

 Wherever possible, one of the members of staff present should always be of the same gender as the learner being treated.

-Male staff should not, as a rule, enter female toilets, nor should female staff enter male toilets.
-The exception to this rule is in the event of an extreme situation such as fire, or where there is severe injury or threat to life.
+Male staff should not, as a general rule, enter female toilets, nor should female staff enter male toilets.
+The exception to this rule is in the event of an extreme situation such as fire, or where there is serious injury or threat to life.

-All First Aiders must have an enhanced DBS check and be informed of any pre-existing health conditions as they may be the cause of a learner’s vulnerability.
+All First Aiders must have an enhanced DBS check and be informed of any pre-existing health conditions as it may be the cause of a learner’s vulnerability.

 Provision of Advice and Guidance

 Staff will often be approached by a learner for advice.
-Similarly, a member of staff may feel the need to ask about their well-being if they are distressed or behaving in a way not considered normal to the individual.
-In such cases, staff must judge whether it is appropriate for them to offer counseling and advice, or whether to refer the individual to another member of staff with the appropriate expertise and/or experience.
-If anything is disclosed by the learner that gives cause for a Safeguarding concern, then staff should inform the Safeguarding Representative/ Safeguarding Deputy or Lead, and the Safeguarding Cause for Concern form should be completed.
-Under these circumstances, staff should use their discretion to ensure that any questions or probing of details cannot be construed as an unjustified intrusion.
+Similarly, a member of staff may feel the need to ask on their wellbeing if they appear to be distressed or behaving in a way not considered normal to the individual.
+In such cases staff must judge whether it is appropriate for them to offer counseling and advice, or whether to refer the individual to another member of staff with the appropriate expertise and/or experience.
+If anything is disclosed by the learner that gives cause for a Safeguarding concern then staff should inform the Safeguarding Team and the Safeguarding Cause for Concern form should be completed.
+Under these circumstances, staff should use their discretion to ensure that any questions or probing of details cannot be construed as unjustified intrusion.

 Social Contact